 Although the pressures inside the pit are enormous, all of the imploding mass has inertia that must be overcome to start the whole thing exploding outward.
 Some time is required to stop the implosion and release the nuclear explosion.
 To get full yield something like 50-55 successive fission generations are required, but 99.9% of the energy is released in the last 7 generations - over a time period of about 0.07 microseconds (70 nanoseconds or billionths of a second).
 Even a very short delay in the expansion of the pit will allow another generation or two of the chain reaction, significantly increasing the amount of pit material that undergoes fission.
-Since each generation sees about a doubling in neutron release and capture, extremely short delays are all that is necessary to double the yield of the explosion.
+Since each generation sees about a doubling in neutron release and capture, even an extremely short delay is all that is necessary to double or quadruple the yield of the explosion.
 The more mass that has to be accelerated the longer it takes to accelerate it outward, even if the accelerating force is enormous.